sakho3600/mobile-ticket/README.md

 # QMATIC Mobile Ticket
-Qmatic mobile ticket solution is intended to issue e-tickets to the customers who are villing to go through the queue management solution by QMATIC.
+Qmatic mobile ticket solution is intended to issue e-tickets to the customers who are willing to go through the queue management solution by QMATIC.
-This is a web appllication that has been developed using Angular2 and the development environment of the project uses Angular-cli tools
+This is a web application that has been developed using Angular2 and the development environment of the project uses Angular-cli tools
 (https://github.com/angular/angular-cli).
 ## Prerequisites
 Angular-cli tools requires Node 4 or higher, together with NPM 3 or higher.